-2.4 Participants
+2.3 Participants

 - 1. All competing pilots must be qualified to meet the demands of an international paragliding competition. - 2.
-CIVL ID and FAI membership are only necessary in order to be included in CIVL rankings.
+CIVL ID and FAI sporting licence are only necessary in order to be included in CIVL rankings.

 - 1. The maximum number of participants is 125 pilots.
-This number includes up to 5 wildcards for the organizer, up to 3 wildcards for the PWCA and any partner wildcards.
+This number includes up to 4 wildcards for the organizer, wildcards/guestcards for the PWCA and any partner wildcards.
 Partners are given one wildcard per year. - 2.
 More than 125 pilots may be selected for overbooking reasons. - 3.
 A minimum of 10% of the places are reserved for female pilots. - 4.
 Places of pilots not showing up at the competition cannot be taken by other pilots, except organiser wildcards. - 5.
 The World Cup Office will carry out the selection process as described in Appendix A.2. - 6.
-Applications for wildcards must be submitted to the World Cup Office at least 8 weeks before the competition.
+Applications for wildcards must be submitted to the World Cup Office at least 1 month before the competition.

 - 1. The World Cup Office will carry out the selection process as described in Appendix A.3. - 2.
-All former PWCA and FAI XC Paragliding world champions (overall and female) are invited. - 3.
-The current FAI continental champions (overall and female) are invited. - 4.
-Applications for wildcards as well as acceptances of Super Final invitations must be submitted to the World Cup Office at least 8 weeks before the Super Final.
+All former PWCA and FAI XC Paragliding world champions (overall and female) are accepted but must sign up. - 3.
+The current FAI continental champions (overall and female) are accepted but must sign up. - 4.
+Applications for wildcards as well as acceptances of Super Final invitations must be submitted to the World Cup Office at least 1 month before the Super Final.

-2.5 Insurance
+2.4 Insurance

 - 1. All participants must have third party liability insurance with a minimum coverage of €800,000 or foreign currency equivalent. - 2.
 All participants must also be insured to cover all types of expenses in case of an accident: search and rescue expenses, hospital expenses, medical expenses, repatriation, etc. - 3.
 Pilots must check the validity of their government-run or private insurance in the country where the competition takes place.
 In some countries, it is strongly recommended to know the insurance company's local contact to avoid delays. - 4.
 It is the pilot's responsibility to ensure his or her own insurance coverage is adequate. - 5.
 All third-party claims must be sorted bilaterally between pilots and their third-party insurance.
-The PWCA, PWCA staff or local organizers cannot be held responsible, and cannot be asked to act as mediators.
+The PWCA, PWCA staff or local organizers cannot be held responsible, and cannot be asked to act as mediators. - 6.
+Pilots who have inadequate insurance, or who refuse to use it, will be excluded from future competitions.

-2.6 Local Regulations
+2.5 Local Regulations

 - 1. Local regulations are the rules prepared by an organizer. - 2.
-Local regulations are not encouraged and must not conflict with PWCA rules.

-- 3. Local regulations must be submitted at the time of the bid for approval by the PWCA and the TD. - 4.
+Local regulations must not conflict with PWCA rules. - 3.
+Local regulations must be submitted at the time of the bid for approval by the PWCA and the TD. - 4.
 They will be published on the World Cup web site.

-2.7 Official Language
+2.6 Official Language